microsoft/r-server-hospital-length-of-stay/_includes/step4.md

 ## Step 4: Deploy and Visualize with Caroline and Chris
 ----------------------------------------------------------------

-Now that the models are in place, we will meet our last two personas - Caroline the CMIO and Chris the Care Line Manager.
+Now that the models are in place and the dashboard is built, we will meet our last two personas - Caroline the CMIO and Chris the Care Line Manager.

 ### Caroline the CMIO